harvardinformatics/website/content/maker.md

 ## Example Job Script

 There are two approaches to running MAKER on the FASRC cluster: (1) entirely with in a container on a single compute node (more reliable, but slower) and  (2) on multiple compute nodes (launched using MPI from outside of the container; susceptible to conflicts with the user environment).
-The single-node approach is recommended if you have set environment variables in your bash startup files (e.g., `LD_LIBRARY_PATH` or Perl-related environment variables) that may interfere with the operation of software in the MAKER container.
+The single-node approach is considered more robust, and recommended if your if you have environment variables set in bash startup files (e.g., `LD_LIBRARY_PATH` or Perl-related environment variables) that may interfere with the operation of software in the MAKER container.

 Either example job script must be submitted (via sbatch) from a directory on a file system that is mounted on all compute nodes (e.g., directories prefixed with /n/, such as /n/scratchlfs).
 The MAKER datastore directory will be created in the directory this job script is submitted from (named using the reference sequence file name prefix, and ending in *-output).